 We look at how making healthier food choices can help to support your mental health.

-Deficiencies of certain nutrients has been linked to low-mood and feeling under the weather.
-What’s more, physical symptoms caused by a nutrient deficiency, such as tiredness, can make you feel less like ‘yourself’.
+Deficiencies of certain nutrients have been linked to low mood and feeling under the weather.
+What’s more, physical symptoms caused by a nutrient deficiency, such as tiredness, can make you feel less like yourself.

 Let’s take a look at the main nutrients involved in maintaining a healthy mind and where to find them:

 Some research suggests that diets containing adequate levels of omega-3 fats may help to reduce low mood in adults .

 Omega-3 fats are mostly found in oily fish, but you can find them in other foods such as chia seeds.

 You can read more about omega-3 in our blog: omega 3 and 6 – the all-important ratio.